hanatos/vkdt/src/pipe/modules/denoise/readme.md

 # denoising

-this shall read a noise profile, make good use of the black/noise estimation stripe in raw images, and then run some sort of Fisz-transform wavelets for noise reduction.
+this reads a noise profile and then runs some variant of a-trous Fisz-transform wavelets for noise reduction. you can run it pre- and post-demosaicing.

-currently it is unimplemented and all it does is subtract the black point and cut away the black border. these are essential tasks for the raw pipeline, so the module is still in the pipeline by default.